mittwald/react-use-promise/README.md

 ### Challenges concerning Caching

-This caching approach comes with two essential to care about:
+This caching approach comes with two essential issues one has to care about:

 - creating unique cache keys to store results
 - providing flexible ways of cache invalidation